bpype/blender-studio-pipeline/docs/addons/cloudrig/cloudrig-types.md

     - Preserve: Preserve the Deform checkbox of the bones as set in the metarig.
     - Create: Create DEF- bones that are a separate chain with the Deform checkbox enabled.
 - #### Subdivide Bones
-    When Deform Setup is set to Create, this value defines how many deforming bones to generate along each original bone in the metarig.
+    When **Deform Setup is set to Create**, this value defines how many deforming bones to generate along each original bone in the metarig.
 More bones results in a smoother curvature.
 However, the Spline IK constraint only supports a chain of up to 255 bones.
+- #### Bendy Segments
+    When **Deform Setup is set to Create**, this can be used to enable Bendy Bone segments on the deform bones.
+These will NOT perfectly follow the spline's curvature, but can help smooth things out in some cases.
 - #### Match Controls to Bones
     When enabled, control bones will be created at the locations of the meta chain's bones.
 When disabled, control bones will be distributed an equal distance from each other along the chain.
 - #### Number of Hooks
-    When the above setting is disabled, this specifies how many controls should be placed along the chain.
+    When "Match Controls to Bones" is disabled, this specifies how many controls should be placed along the chain.
+- #### Create FK Chain
+    Create an FK chain of controls, on top of the hook controls.

 </details>